Blacksuan19/website/_posts/2019-10-06-notes-on-cli.md

-in the end i kinda found what i am looking for, sncli will do for now but i am still on the search for something that's more stable while at the same time working on my own cli client which if actually becomes something big i might release otherewise lets pretend it didn't happened.
+in the end i kinda found what i am looking for, sncli will do for now but i am still on the search for something that's more stable while at the same time working on my own cli client which if actually becomes something big i might release otherwise lets pretend it didn't happened.